mikegleen/modes/doc/source/index.rst

 -  **normalize**

    If specified, adjust this accession number so that it sorts in numeric order.
-The number will be de-normalized before output.
-The default serial number in the first column and the accession number extracted from the XML file will always be normalized before use.
+The number will be normalized in the output.
+The default serial number in the first column and the accession number extracted from the XML file will always be normalized before use and denormalized before output.
    This may also be used to strip leading zeros from another numeric field such as entry numbers.
+See **denormalize**.
 -  **parent_path**

    Include this statement if the **xpath** may not